-FactCheck.Org is another, having risen to prominence in recent elections.
+FactCheck.Org is another, having risen to prominence recently.
 Think of it like Snopes’ older, more politically engaged, but slightly less interesting sibling.

 It too has gone into overdrive in recent times, but it shows no indication of throwing in the (objectively reviewed) towel.

 Regardless of whether or not a dedicated service exists, the process of fact-checking in the Internet era remains easier than ever.

 It shouldn’t matter what your political leanings are, or whether or not you have an eye for a good news story: if you can Google, you can fact-check.

 Put in the headline of the article into the search box, hit search, done.

 Still not satisfied?
 Paraphrase.
 A story about Hilary Clinton stealing hundreds of thousands’ of dollars worth of furniture?
 Search “Hilary Clinton furniture.”
 Done again.